hiero-ledger/hiero-docs/tutorials/more-tutorials/develop-a-hedera-dapp-integrated-with-walletconnect.md

 This file creates a mirror node client and is used to fetch data from the mirror nodes.
 We will add new code to help us obtain information about the tokens we currently own.

 {% hint style="info" %}
-This client is configured for the Testnet network.
+This client is configured for the Hedera Testnet.
 For further configuration, go to `src/config/network.ts.`
 {% endhint %}

 #### 2.1 Query Account Token Balances by Account ID